Blumlaut/EasyAdmin-docs/docs/permissions.md

 # Permissions

-You can modify Permissions by using ACE in your server config file, each permission can either have a `allow` or `deny` value, you can add infinite groups, just make sure to add permissions for each group.
+You can modify Permissions by using ACE in your server config file, each permission can be have an `allow` value or be denied by not including permission at all, you can add infinite groups, just make sure to add permissions for each group.

+**Note:** Do NOT deny permissions using `deny` this is broken and will not work.

 Here is a set of example permissions that limit users in the "moderator" group to only kick, spectate, teleport, slap and freeze permissions:
 ```